- Take all the ingredients and mix together until fully incorporated. EASY AS THAT!

 - Toss the mince through ensuring all the ingredients are incorporated onto the mince.
 DO NOT BE TEMPTED TO MASH THE MINCE WITH YOUR HANDS TO GET THE INGREDIENTS WORKED IN, THIS WILL RESULT IN YOUR BURGERS BREAKING UP WHEN COOKING.

-- When you are happy the ingredients are all worked through, divide the mince mixture into even quantities
+- When you are happy the ingredients are all worked through, divide the mince mixture into even quantities of 125g per patty.

 - When they are all balled up, cover them and refrigerate for an hour minimum.